Alone2/studyFlash/README.md

 Here an example file with 3 cards in it:
 ```
 # When adding cards -> put them after the existing ones!
-Delete a card by replacing the question or solution with '###'
+# Delete a card by replacing the question or solution with '###'
+# Put an empty line between cards

 A random question
 A random answer